Cloud Storage Security: Keeping Malicious Files Out

 - Automated scanning with the latest threat coverage from Trend Micro Research

-- Scans files of all types and sizes (including large GB files), minimising concerns of missing scans or impacted performance
+- Scans files of all types and sizes (including large GB files), minimizing concerns of missing scans or impacted performance

 - Easy consumption billing on the AWS Marketplace, as well as annual pricing options